As food crisis threatens, humanitarian aid for North Korea grinds to a halt

 London-headquartered Save the Children, which provided food, healthcare and disaster relief, pulled out in November citing operational obstacles.

-Geneva-based Global Fund, which had funneled more than $105 million since 2010 to fight tuberculosis and malaria, closed its North Korea operations in June.
+Geneva-based Global Fund, which had funnelled more than $105 million since 2010 to fight tuberculosis and malaria, closed its North Korea operations in June.
 It blamed risks in deploying resources and the lack of access and oversight for the withdrawal.

 While exemptions are allowed for humanitarian aid, officials say they have faced delays of more than a year for even basic aid deliveries, as well as months waiting for U.S. government permission to travel to North Korea.